metagenlab/zDB/orthomcl/README.md

 ### What is this repository for? ###

 * Quick summary

+Scripts to perform a clustering of amino acid sequences into groups of orthologous proteins.

 * Version

+V1.0

 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###